liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/08-configuring-widgets/05-sharing-applications-with-other-sites.markdown

 ## OpenSocial Gadget

-OpenSocial comprises a container and a set of APIs for social networking and other web applications. @product@ can serve up applications to be used as OpenSocial Gadgets on any OpenSocial-compatible pages.
+OpenSocial comprises a container and a set of APIs for social networking and other web applications. @sharepoint@ can serve up applications to be used as OpenSocial Gadgets on any OpenSocial-compatible pages.

 To serve a Liferay widget on an OpenSocial platform, copy and paste the provided